hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 Collection<String> values = multiMap.get(1);
 ```

 `addEntryListener`, `localKeySet` and  `getLocalMultiMapStats` are not supported because locality is ambiguous for the client.
-Please see [Distributed MultiMap](#multimap) for more information.
+Please see the [Distributed MultiMap section](#multimap) for more information.

 #### Queue